BidkarH/BidkarH/README.md

 - 💞️ I’m looking to collaborate on projects that will allow me to create insights through analytics and to be able to perform data driven solutions.
 - 📫 How to reach me: bidkar.hi.le97@gmail.com

+## Now I have a personal website ----> bidkarhinojosa.me